ChihHanHuang/Quantum_C2C/README.md

  We proposed the methodology, Quantum C2C , as the following steps:
 1. Splitting the data into training data and test data.
-2. Using deep learning (autoencoder) to perform dimensionality reduction.
+2. Using deep learning (autoencoder) to perform dimensionality reduction (pre-training).

 ![autoencoder](autoencoder.png)